Nhollas/Jobby/docs/application-overview.md

 # 💻 Application Overview

-The application is pretty simple.
 Users can create their own boards that help them keep track of job application data.
 This ranges from: contacts, activities, notes, dates, tasks, job descriptions, salaries, locations, company data and more.

 ## Frontend Data model